-- 1. All formal assignments should be formatted in MS Word or a program that is readable by most computers.
+1. All formal assignments should be formatted in MS Word or a program that is readable by most computers.
 Any required attachments may be scanned/photographed and submitted electronically.
 However, be aware the photos taken by cell phones are often not readable.
-Complete web addresses should be included in APA formatted citations and references. - 2.
-All assignments should relate to the teaching of science/STEM as opposed to general teaching methods. - 3.
-Students are encouraged to arrange to meet with the instructor for help and feedback on assignments.
+Complete web addresses should be included in APA formatted citations and references.

+2. All assignments should relate to the teaching of science/STEM as opposed to general teaching methods.

+3. Students are encouraged to arrange to meet with the instructor for help and feedback on assignments.
 As future teachers, it is essential that you demonstrate care with respect to the submission of written assignments.
 For each assignment, spelling, grammar, organization, and clarity of written work are evaluated.
-Errors such as these often result in lower assignment grades. - 4.
-Assignments are to be uploaded to Moodle by the due date and time.
+Errors such as these often result in lower assignment grades.

+4. Assignments are to be uploaded to Moodle by the due date and time.
 Assignments turned in past the due date will be accepted for reduced credit.
-(A reduction of 10% of the total points possible will be taken for each week the assignment is late.) - 5.
-All assignments are expected to be the individual student's original work and writing or reference appropriately (e.g., lessons from school or cooperating teacher not presented as your own work).
+(A reduction of 10% of the total points possible will be taken for each week the assignment is late.)

+5. All assignments are expected to be the individual student's original work and writing or reference appropriately (e.g., lessons from school or cooperating teacher not presented as your own work).
 Students are strongly encouraged to complete the online Plagiarism Tutorial found on the Kresge Library website.
 All allegations of academic misconduct will be reported to the Dean of Students and, thereafter, to the Academic Conduct Committee for adjudication.
 Anyone found guilty of cheating in this course may receive a course grade of 0.0, in addition to any penalty assigned by the Academic Conduct Committee.
-Please refer to the 2018-2019 Oakland University Undergraduate Catalog to read the full Academic Conduct Policy listed under Other Academic Policies online at http://catalog.oakland.edu/content.php?catoid=37&navoid=4612 - 6.
-Science teaching requirement: The student must have a primary role in teaching science, rather than as a helper or observer.
+Please refer to the 2018-2019 Oakland University Undergraduate Catalog to read the full Academic Conduct Policy listed under Other Academic Policies online at http://catalog.oakland.edu/content.php?catoid=37&navoid=4612

+6. Science teaching requirement: In the field experience, the OU student must have a primary role in teaching science, rather than as a helper or observer.
 The intent of this requirement is to help build experience and confidence in the teaching of science.
 The science teaching experience should involve engaging students in hands-on opportunities rather than reading to students about science.

-For assignments that may take place in your formal field placement, the cooperating teacher should be advised that the EED 4260 instructor may contact her/him to verify the science teaching hours. - 7.
-A special note is needed about the use of photos, videos or other media that may be collected during this course.
-You must tread carefully, and it is your responsibility to understand the policies related to this area.
+7. A special note is needed about the use of photos, videos or other media that may be collected during this course.
+You must read it carefully and it is your responsibility to understand the policies related to this area.
 It is your responsibility to seek permission to take photographs or to video your teaching.
 The instructor will have asked about this policy for group settings, however it is still best to speak directly with the teacher regarding policies and make sure that you are able to articulate the purpose, the use and limitations of use, and the protections you will enact.
 In most cases, the teacher will already be aware of the assignment in group settings and will have already sought permission from parents according to school district policy and will be able to indicate who is not allowed to be photographed or video-recorded.
-Also be sure that you are familiar with, and able to use, technology applications that can be used to blur faces or otherwise de-identify individuals within photographs or video recordings.
-Professional staff members (e.g., Julie Chapie) in the

-Educational Resources Laboratory can provide support with this technology.
+Also, be sure that you are familiar with, and able to use, technology applications that can be used to blur faces or otherwise de-identify individuals within photographs or video recordings.
+Professional staff members (e.g., Julie Chapie) in the Educational Resources Laboratory can provide support with this technology.
 Photographs or video are for your assignments or teaching portfolio and are not allowed to be published in any way (e.g., web, newsletter) for this course.
 All digital portfolios must be password protected.